 Some people come just to walk along the dunes for the views, others come for the sunrises and sunsets.
 In May, there’s a kite flying festival that is particularly popular.

 As well as the landscapes created by the sand, the dunes at Nakatajima are also significant as an egg-laying area for loggerhead turtles, with the eggs hatching between August and October.

-The biggest natural attraction of all near Hamamatsu is Hamana Lake, a large lake on the coast that has a mixture of fresh and salt water within it.
+The biggest natural attraction of all near Hamamatsu is Hamana Lake, a large lake on the coast that has a mixture of fresh and saltwater within it.

 There are lots of tourist facilities around the shoreline and a few of the things to do in Hamamatsu that I’ve already mentioned are closer to the lake than the city.
 But here are the other main attractions.

-Close to Kanzanji Temple, which I talked about earlier, is an onsen area called Kanzanji Onsen, which was created from the 1950s after a hot spring was drilled here and the town formed around it.
+Close to Kanzanji Temple, which I talked about earlier, is an onsen area called Kanzanji Onsen, which was created in the 1950s after a hot spring was drilled here and the town formed around it.

 The town feels like a mini resort, full of domestic tourists and with a cute theme park.
-But there are a couple of attractions that are particularly well known that I’ll mention next.
+But there are a couple of attractions that are particularly well-known that I’ll mention next.

 You can’t really miss the Kanzanji Ropeway, which stretches across the water from the Kanzanji Onsen area, up to the top of a forested hill.

 The ride up the ropeway in the carriage only takes a few minutes and deposits you at a multi-storey building with different viewing points for spectacular vistas across the lake, over the region, and even out to sea.